rohitgulam/wall-of-opensource/README.md

 ## 3. Create a branch with your name
 ## 4. Make the code changes in `Index.html`

-This project is created with just HTML and CSS so that even beginners can make contributions easily.

 The only thing that you're required to do is add your own card that has your details.
 Like down below :point_down: